 In the old days of influence marketing, you watch a YouTube celebrity eat a stink bug on a dare, then open up a can of Coke’s new flavor.
 After going “mmm,” he would talk about its refreshing taste and other key points as if reading from a script.
-The YouTuber could then expect a sizable portion of his 250,000 followers to go out and buy Coke’s new flavor and receive money for endorsing it.
+The YouTuber could then expect a significant portion of his 250,000 followers to buy Coke’s new flavor and receive money for endorsing it.

 This influencer marketing strategy is still effective, but it no longer enjoys the same returns it once had.
-Actors and Instagram stars feel less and less genuine with each sponsorship they receive, and movies saturated with 55 different brands are less effective them those that focus on one (Ray-ban Wayfarer’s in Risky Business, for example).
+Actors and Instagram stars feel less genuine with each sponsorship they receive, and movies saturated with 55 different brands are less effective than those that focus on one (Ray-ban Wayfarer’s in Risky Business, for example).

 Influence marketing is still one of the most effective ways to grow your brand.
-To get high returns, however, companies should focus more on influencers that are genuine, trustworthy, and knowledgeable about their products: their customers.
+To get high returns, however, companies should focus more on genuine, trustworthy, and knowledgeable influencers about their products: their customers.

 Why Customers are Great Influencers

 Customers buy a product or service because they have a need that they want to be fulfilled or a problem that needs resolving.
-In a sense, customers and companies have a symbiotic relationship with one another.
+In a sense, customers and companies have a symbiotic relationship.
 Why not use this supportive bond to build a bigger audience?
 Your customers are your best influencers because:

-Word of mouth is the oldest and one of the most effective marketing tools you have at your disposal.
+Word of mouth is one of the oldest and most effective marketing tools you have.
 Positive reviews about products are great—and when they are from people you know, they’re even better.
-Unlike celebrities, you know that there’s more incentive for everyday people to be promoting a product or service than financial gain.
+Unlike celebrities, you know there’s more incentive for everyday people to promote a product or service than financial gain.

-Marketers have thousands of channels at their disposal, but it’s highly unlikely that they’re at your family get-togethers, your friends’ parties, or conference rooms.
-There’s a whole world out there that pre-dates the internet, your TV, and magazines.
+Marketers have thousands of channels at their disposal, but it’s highly unlikely that they’re at your family get-together, your friends’ parties, or conference rooms.
+There’s a whole world that pre-dates the internet, your TV, and magazines.
 When your customer is eager to talk about your product to other people, they are building a bridge for potential new leads to find you.

 Identify Your Potential Influencers